Ailon-Island/Facke/README.md

 # Facke

 Project homepage: [Facke](https://github.com/Ailon-Island/Facke).
-Check out the GitHub homepage for more introductions and instructions.
+Check out the [report](https://latex.sjtu.edu.cn/read/kbfnwsqzvkwy) for more introductions and instructions.

 Facke is a ~~(course)~~ project on face swapping and fake face generating.
 The whole project is heavily based on [SimSwap](https://github.com/neuralchen/SimSwap).